johngodley/redirection/readme.txt

 * Check for mismatched site/home URLs
 * Fix WP CLI not clearing logs
 * Fix old capability check
+* Detect BOM marker in response
+* Improve detection of servers that block content-type json
+* Fix incorrect encoding of entities in some locale files

 = 3.2 - 11th February 2018 =
 * Add cookie match - redirect based on a cookie